gregmagolan/abc-demo-build-with-aot-universal/README.md

 * Angular bazel rule is pulled from a fork at https://github.com/gregmagolan/bazel-builds.git (tag rules-typescript-fix)
   * Patch in here that defined `${name}_tsconfig.json` output needed to work with the latest `bazel_build_rules_typescript` code that is forked

+* Using an `es6_consumer` rule by Alex Eagle pulled from https://github.com/gregmagolan/bazel_rules_abc_demo (tag 0.0.1) to act as a consumer of the ES6 outputs from the ng_module rules so that they are generated and available for the closure compiler.
+In the future, the closure bazel build rule should handle this

 * For closure build, a copy of `bazel-bin` is made at `closure-bin` so a few import fixes can be made
   * ng_module rule outputs the ES6 build files as `*.closure.js` but doesn't modify the imports to match the file names; a replace-in-files script is run to fix these imports in closure-bin before running closure
   * bazel build outputs some angular imports as `node_modules/@angular/<package>/index`; replace-in-files is run to change these to `@angular/<package>` in closure-bin for the closure build